stanac/ArgoStore/docs/docs/docs/introduction/getting-started.md

 ```

 ::: tip INFO
-This code is available in [GitHub repo](https://github.com/stanac/ArgoStore/tree/master/examples).
+- This code is available in [GitHub repo](https://github.com/stanac/ArgoStore/tree/master/examples).
+- Documents are stored in `Person` table in the database
+  - Table name can be changed, please read [Configuration](/docs/configuration/configuration) and [Underlying Tables](/docs/configuration/underlying-tables)
 :::